STRML/presentations/www/slides.md

 - Intermediate state (in the DOM, not in your data) is impossible.
 - Rendering is a pure function.
 Can be run on the server or for non-DOM targets
-  - Prerender views for speed or Google
+  - Prerender views for speed or SEO
   - Run similar code on mobile with React Mobile
-- Facebook uses React in production

 ---